dimitri-nicolo/calico/prometheus-service/README.md

 # Prometheus Service

-Sidecar for Prometheus serving as a proxy that extends apriori functionalities before requests are received by Prometheus.
+This directory contains the source for the tigera/prometheus-service image, which acts as a sidecar for the Prometheus pod serving as a proxy that extends apriori functionalities before requests are received by Prometheus.

-Currently supports:
+Currently it has the following functionalities:
-- RBAC check
+- RBAC check on the user token sent along the request to prometheus